rcpoison/dxvk-cache-pool/README.md

 - ~~Exe name plus parent directory.~~ ~~Still suboptimal but right now what I opted for.
 Assumes users don't go around changing the installation folder name.
 Should work well for Steam.~~

-### Security

-There is none.

-- Anybody can submit entries.
-Nothing prevents cache poisoning.
-Even authentication and a network of trust would be of little help as:
-- Currently there is no way to validate the DxvkStateCacheEntry struct and its members.
-Doing so would be hard to impossible.